 Amazon

-Amazon is every event and meeting planners best friend and there is not much to say except that when it comes to electronics, the prices are hard to beat and when you are on site at an event and you forget an X, a Y, or a Z, there is nothing better than having it delivered the same or next day.
-Before leaving for any event, we set our hotel as a delivery location and when something is needed, we have it dropped off.
+Amazon is every event and meeting planner’s best friend, and there is not much to say except that when it comes to electronics, the prices are hard to beat.
+When you are on-site at an event, and you forget an X, a Y, or a Z, there is nothing better than having it delivered the same or the next day.
+Before leaving for any event, we set our hotel as a delivery location, and when something is needed, we have it dropped off.
 No muss, no fuss.

 A hidden gem is the Daily Deals page.
 This is where we get all of our phone charging cables, SD Cards, and other miscellaneous crap that you always want two of.
-While writing this post, I popped over to Amazon to show an example and ended up buying an AUKEY Power Strip with two outlets and four USB ports for $14.99.
-Check this thing out, how awesome is that for the staff office or your hotel room!
+While writing this post, I popped over to Amazon to show an example and bought an AUKEY Power Strip with two outlets and four USB ports for $14.99.
+Check this thing out; how awesome is that for the staff office or your hotel room?

-Oh… I also got a four pack of iPhone Lightning Cables for $11.99… always good to spread around because someone is always forgetting a charging cable.
+Oh… I also got a four-pack of iPhone Lightning Cables for $11.99.
+Cables are always good to spread around because someone always forgets a charging cable.

 Newegg and TigerDirect